-Section 45a would require JFO to contract with one or more contractors to recommend updates to the cost factor foundation formula included in this bill.
-These recommendations would need to include results of cost savings, changes to special education weights, suitable geographic measures for determining sparsity, the cost of educating a secondary student, and how career and technical education should be included in the foundation formula.
-This section would appropriate \$400,000 from the General Fund to JFO in fiscal year 2026 to hire at least one consultant for the report.
-The report would be due by December 1, 2026.
+Section 45a requires JFO to contract with one or more contractors to recommend updates to the cost factor foundation formula included in this bill.
+These recommendations will need to include results of cost savings, changes to special education weights, suitable geographic measures for determining sparsity, the cost of educating a secondary student, and how career and technical education should be included in the foundation formula.
+This section appropriates \$400,000 from the General Fund to JFO in fiscal year 2026 to hire at least one consultant for the report.
+The report is due by December 1, 2026.